 {\it Case (II):} Finally consider the case that $G_{\alpha}\cong Q_8 \times E$ is an Hamiltonian 2-group.
 Since $F^{\alpha}[G]$ has a simple component $\qa{-1}{-1}{F}$ which needs to be totally definite (in particular $F$ is totally real), we indeed get that $F = \Q$. \end{proof}

 \begin{remark} The condition on the coefficient ring $R$ can be generalized further.
 Namely, let $F$ be a global field and $S$ be a finite set of places of $F$ containing the archimedian ones.
-Denote by $\mc{O}_S$ the ring of $S$-integers of $F$, which is well-known to be a Dedekind domain with finite quotients.
+Denote by $\mc{O}_S$ the ring of $S$-integers of $F$, which is well known to be a Dedekind domain with finite quotients.
 Therefore, any $\mc{O}_S$-order $R$ is commensurable \cite[Lemma 4.6.9]{EricAngel1} with $\mc{O}_S$.
 Since $|\mc{U}(\mc{O}_S)|$ is finite only for $F = \Q$ or $\Q(\sqrt{-d})$, with $d>0$, and $S= \{ \infty\}$ (e.g. see \cite[Theorem 3.24.]{Clark}) we see that the conclusion of \Cref{finitetwisted} also holds for such $R$. \end{remark}

+\Cref{finitetwisted} and its proof could be considered as a first contribution about the interplay of torsion units and nilpotent elements between $R^{\alpha}[G]$ and $R[G_{\alpha}]$.
+A satisfactory answer to the following general question would very useful:

+\begin{question} Is there a concrete connection between the torsion and nilpotent elements of $R^{\alpha}[G]$ and $R[G_{\alpha}]$?
+In particular, when (in terms of $G, R$ and $\alpha$) does $R^{\alpha}[G]$ not have nonzero nilpotent elements? \end{question}

 Using Theorem~\ref{finitetwisted} one can give an especially precise characterisation when $\U(R^{\alpha}[G])$ is a finite non-abelian group in terms of $G$ and $\alpha$.